PCASOlab/FORLA/docs/data.md

 We curated train/test data seperated for each dataset seperately, and stored them as pkl files to load for training.

 in [data](../data/) folder we sampled a small number of data points to demonstrate the curated data structure, and the usage of training code.
+For demo on training using sampled small size data, the batch size is set to 1 in the training config of each specific dataset, for instance in  [./working_para/working_dir_root_train_pascal_p.py](./working_para/working_dir_root_train_pascal_p.py), please change the batch size for actual experiment.

 The steps on preparing full large scale data for each dataset is listed below.